NotYouDev/TTRPG-Encounter/README.md

-# encounter-bot
+# TTRPG Encounter
-A bot that creates an encounter for your TTRPG
+A program that creates an encounter for your TTRPGs